Freeganism: Promoting Social Change

 Freegans emphasize the importance of a balanced diet by selectively choosing discarded but edible foods.

-Freegans can maintain a healthy lifestyle with proper knowledge and care while minimizing their ecological footprint.
+With proper knowledge and care, freegans can maintain a healthy lifestyle while minimizing their ecological footprint.

 2. Reducing Food Waste

-By rescuing discarded food, Freegans reduce the alarming levels of food waste in developed countries.
+By rescuing discarded food, Freegans contribute to reducing the alarming levels of food waste in developed countries.

 This practice raises awareness about the consequences of overproduction and encourages businesses to adopt more sustainable practices.